-Data are commonly visualized to support users in detecting trends, recognizing anomalies or finding relationships.
-Research on accessibility of data visualization has focused on Blind and Low Vision users for decades, but there is growing attention to other communities, e.g., people with intellectual and developmental disabilities.
+Data are visual media are commonly used for detecting trends, recognizing anomalies, and finding relationships.
+While accessibility research has long focused on Blind and Low Vision users, there is a growing need to address the requirements of other communities, including those with intellectual and developmental disabilities.

-With Large Language Models new approaches become possible to support both authors in creating accessible creating information representations as well as consumers of charts in understanding the data from many different sources in education, at the job, at home, or as part of the news.
+With Large Language Models, new approaches become possible to support both authors in creating accessible content and consumers in understanding complex information from many different sources โ ranging from statistical charts to 2D and 3D artistic works โ in education, at work, or at home.

 This Special Thematic Session (STS) addresses research to increase our understanding of

-- accessible authoring tools for accessible data visualisations
+- accessible authoring tools for data visualisations and digital graphics

 Chairs